 Jennifer Love Hewitt - 10 Surprising Facts

-Still in her 30s, the industry veteran has been a singer, songwriter, actress, producer, director, and author.
+Now in her 40s, the industry veteran has been a singer, songwriter, actress, producer, director, and author.
 And the woman voted “sexiest” by the readers of Maxim has recently added “mother of two” to her resume.
 All the while she’s maintained the girl-next-door charm that’s won over audiences for a generation.

 Here are some surprising facts about a star we love: